raynorpat/xreal/README.md

 sv_allowDownload's value is now a bitmask made up of the following
 flags:
-    `
-    1 - ENABLE
+   - 1 : ENABLE
-    2 - do not use HTTP/FTP downloads
+   - 2 : do not use HTTP/FTP downloads
-    4 - do not use UDP downloads
+   - 4 : do not use UDP downloads
-    8 - do not ask the client to disconnect when using HTTP/FTP `
+   - 8 : do not ask the client to disconnect when using HTTP/FTP

 Server operators who are concerned about potential "leeching" from their HTTP servers from other XreaL servers can make use of the HTTP_REFERER